ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 #### Quick fixes for imports

-The code actions below are available for imports.
+The following quick fixes are available for imports.

 - `Import module`: Add the import statement for a module that has a reference without an import statement.
-- `Pull unresolved module`: Pull Ballerina package/packages from Ballerina central that is/are imported in the source and is/are unavailable locally.
+- `Pull unresolved module`: Pull one or more Ballerina packages (which are imported in the source and are unavailable locally) from Ballerina central.
 - `Remove import`: Remove an unused or re-declared module import.
 - `Remove all unused imports`: Remove all unused imports except when there is a re-declared import statement.